acm-cui/website-community/README.md

 # ACM Conversational User Interfaces community website

-The ACM CUI community website is build using Jekyll, on GitHub Pages.
+The ACM CUI community website is built using Jekyll, on GitHub Pages.
+Avoid naming any directories after a year or subdirectories if the `workshops` directory.

 ## Steering Commmitee membership, nominations and elections